si-mikey/BoostWebDriver/readme.md

 Instructions:
 =========
-1. launching a new instance, which navigates to google.com
+1. launching a new instance, which navigates to google.com, sleeps then dies. see tests/ for more examples.
 2. You need to have cURL enabled.

 ```php